gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The version used has changed from `1.50.0` to `2.1.0` with the 1.7 release.

 While this should be completely backwards compatible, it is a significant upgrade.

+### Changes to the handling of dependency configuration mappings in Ivy descriptor files

+Gradle now treats the configuration mapping of a dependency declaration in an Ivy descriptor file (`ivy.xml`) the same way as Ivy.
+Previously, there were a number of bugs that affected how Gradle handled configuration mappings in Ivy descriptor files.

+These changes mean you may see different resolution results in Gradle 1.7 compared to previous Gradle versions, if you are using Ivy repositories.

 ## Contributors

 On behalf of the Gradle community, the Gradle development team would like to thank the following people who contributed to this version of Gradle: